How Evals Work

 Answer Key — A golden reference answer for each task, kept private by default.
 Only the grading system sees it.
 Accompanies the rubric.

-Grading Criteria — A rubric of objective criterion, each with a weight (summing to 100%) and a scoring method.
+Grading Criteria — A rubric of objective criteria, each with a weight (summing to 100%) and a scoring method.
 Supported types:

 Lexical: Exact string or regex matching